phamthanhtuan100mc/AutoGoogleForm/README.md

 # Auto Google Form

-Script to automatic fill Google Form data
+Script to automatic fill Google Form data.

 ## Description

-Apply Selenium framework to practising about Java automation scripting
+Apply Selenium framework to practising about Java automation scripting.
+Aiming to be able to run in both Windows, macOS and Linux environment.

 ## Get started